mtconnect/standard_doc_generator/markdown_documentation/fundamentals/introduction.md

 There are a wide variety of data sources (equipment) and data consumption systems (client software systems) used in manufacturing operations.
 There are also many different uses for the data associated with a manufacturing operation.
 No single approach to implementing a data communication system can address all data exchange and data management functions typically required in the data driven manufacturing environment.
 MTConnect has been uniquely designed to address this diversity of data types and data usages by providing different {{termplural(semantic data model)}} for different data application requirements:

 * Data Collection: The most common use of data in manufacturing is the collection of data associated with the production of products and the operation of equipment that produces those products.
 The MTConnect Standard provides comprehensive {{termplural(semantic data model)}} that represent data collected from manufacturing operations.
-These {{termplural(semantic data model)}} are detailed in {{citetitle(MTCPart2)}} and {{citetitle(MTCPart3)}} of the MTConnect Standard.
+These {{termplural(semantic data model)}} are detailed in {{package(Device Information Model)}} and {{package(Observation Information Model)}} of the MTConnect Standard.

 * Inter-operations Between Pieces of Equipment:  The MTConnect Standard provides an {{term(interaction model)}} that structures the information required to allow multiple pieces of equipment to coordinate actions required to implement manufacturing activities.
 This {{term(interaction model)}} is an implementation of a {{term(request and response)}}  messaging structure.
-This {{term(interaction model)}} is called {{block(Interfaces)}} which is detailed in {{citetitle(MTCPart5)}} of the MTConnect Standard.
+This {{term(interaction model)}} is called {{block(Interfaces)}} which is detailed in {{package(Interface Interaction Model)}} of the MTConnect Standard.

 * Shared Data:  Certain information used in a manufacturing operation is commonly shared amongst multiple pieces of equipment and/or software applications.
 This information is not typically "owned" by any one manufacturing resource.
 The MTConnect Standard represents this information through a series of {{termplural(semantic data model)}} – each describing different types of information used in the manufacturing environment.
-Each type of information is called an {{term(Asset)}}. {{termplural(Asset)}} are detailed in {{citetitle(MTCPart4)}}, and its sub-Parts, of the MTConnect Standard.
+Each type of information is called an {{term(Asset)}}. {{termplural(Asset)}} are detailed in {{package(Asset Information Model)}}, and its sub-Parts, of the MTConnect Standard.

 # Purpose of This Document

-This document, {{citetitle(MTCPart1)}} of the MTConnect  Standard, addresses two major topics relating to the MTConnect Standard.
+This document, {{package(Fundamentals)}} of the MTConnect  Standard, addresses two major topics relating to the MTConnect Standard.
 The first sections of the document define the organization of the documents used to describe the MTConnect Standard; including the terms and terminology used throughout the Standard.
 The balance of the document defines the following:

 * Operational concepts describing how an {{term(agent)}} should organize and structure data that has been collected from a data source.